Top tips to keep you safe online

 - NEVER tell anyone your passwords

 It's vital not to disclose your password to anyone else.
-IT Services at the University will never ask you for your IT Account password.
-Forgotten your password?
+No University staff will ever ask you for your IT Account password

 - Change your passwords often

 Choose secure passwords that you change regularly